Updated on: December 5, 2024

 7. Kaspersky Safe Kids — Good YouTube Search Monitoring on Windows

 Kaspersky Safe Kids lets you monitor and restrict your child’s YouTube searches on Windows.
-The app allows you to see what your kids search on YouTube’s site and gives you access to their YouTube search history for 30 days.
+The app allows you to see what your kids search on YouTube’s site and gives you access to their YouTube search history for 30 days — though, it’s not as detailed as Qustodio’s.
 You can turn on YouTube Safe Search to block all inappropriate searches and prevent your children from accessing inappropriate content.

-On Windows, its filters work in Google Chrome, Firefox, and Yandex Browser, in addition to Edge, which is the only browser Family Safety monitors.
+It includes 10+ predefined site categories, and its filters work in Google Chrome, Firefox, and Yandex Browser (Edge is the only browser Family Safety monitors) and across Windows 7, 10, and 11 versions.
 Plus, I like how the app automatically blocks access to Windows Sandbox, AVG Secure Browser, and Opera.

 I’m also really happy to see that VPNs can’t bypass their web filtering.
 I tested the kids’ app with several top VPNs, and they weren’t able to get around the web filters I set in the parents’ app.